Franx0/docker-4-dummies/README.md

 > Without using Docker Compose

 ___
-**Feel free to add your own Dockerfiles to reproduce differente environment approachs.**
+**Feel free to add your own Dockerfiles to reproduce different environment approachs.**